 Citizen Kane and Rashomon Effect

 These two cinematic masterpieces use flashbacks in their stories in similar but ultimately different ways.
 The contrasting approach yields drastically different results.
-Learn from them how flashbacks are a dynamic tool in storytelling.
+These examples show how flashbacks in writing can serve as a dynamic tool to manipulate narrative and reveal emotional truth.

-Citizen Kane and Rashomon are renowned masterpiece “flashback films.”
+Citizen Kane and Rashomon are renowned as masterpieces of writing a flashback that reveals subjectivity, contradiction, and theme.
 Their characters are unreliable narrators who contradict themselves and others due to intentional deception or subconscious subjectivity.

 Everyone seems to discuss them, so to explore them more deeply, check out the clip above.
 But for a change of pace, here’s a flashback from Citizen Kane that is only verbal.